oOthkOo/pond0x-optimizer/README.md

 How To Use
 -----

-1. Modify script settings at the end of this file
+1. Modify script settings at the end of this file `pond0x-optimizer.js`
 2. Change Phantom wallet lock time to 8 hours
 3. Go to https://www.pond0x.com
 4. Wait until website is fully loaded
-5. Press your F12 keyboard key to show dev tools
+5. Press your `F12` keyboard key to show dev tools
-6. Copy and paste this javascript code in your in browser console
+6. Copy and paste this javascript code in your in `browser console`
 7. When Phantom dialog appear, confirm signing
-8. Close dev tools by press your F12 keyboard key again
+8. Close dev tools by press your `F12` keyboard key again
 9. Enjoy your fully automatic miner rig ;-)

 About Pond0x